 - California Vehicle Code Section 2800.2: Felony Reckless Evading

-Generally, resisting arrest is considered less serious than resisting an executive officer.
+Generally, resisting arrest is considered less severe than resisting an executive officer.
 Battery on a peace officer, however, can lead to more severe charges than simply resisting arrest.
+A defense attorney can help you with any of these charges.

 Examples of Individuals Resisting an Executive Officer